m1nka/blog/_posts/2026-02-13-unified-multi-cloud-cost-analytics-oci-focus-reports-to-bigquery.markdown

 Allow group read-usage-report-group to manage usage-report in tenancy
 ```

-Note: the tenancy OCID above is an Oracle-managed tenancy that hosts the usage data — don't change it.
+**Note**: the tenancy OCID above is an Oracle-managed tenancy that hosts the usage data, don't change it.

 For more details on accessing OCI cost reports, see the [OCI Cost Reports documentation](https://docs.oracle.com/en-us/iaas/Content/Billing/Concepts/costusagereportsoverview.htm).